About sorting and filtering

 To sort records:

-- Select a field in the cell you wish to sort by.
+- Select a field in the cell you want to sort by.
 In this example, we will sort by customers' last names.

 Selecting a field by clicking on its title